pirahawk/forshow/scratch.md

-You plan to demonstrate the functionality of Azure Functions apps by using different programming and scripting languages.
+You plan to implement an Azure Functions app that will use an identity-based connection to connect to an Azure SQL database.

-You need to select the languages that require the use of external editors for app development.
+You need to configure the identifying information that is used to authenticate the connection when the app is running in Azure.

-Which two languages should you use?
-Each correct answer presents a complete solution.
+Which identity type should you use?

-Select all answers that apply.

-C#

-C# script

-Java

-PowerShell

-Python
+Select only one answer.

+certificate

+user account

+service principal

+managed identity